-The best and easiest mashed potatoes recipe is always one that is full of flavor and with fresh ingredients.
+The best and easiest mashed potatoes recipe is always full of flavor and fresh ingredients.
 This homemade mashed potato recipe is rich, creamy, well seasoned, and easy to make.

 5 rules you need to know when making mashed potatoes

 - It is best to use Russet potatoes or Yukon potatoes or a combination of both.
 They are both considered best for making mashed potatoes

 - Peel the skin off the potatoes before boiling.
 This will save you time and is healthier as the skin can be a bit muddy at times.

 - Cut the potatoes into evenly sized pieces for quick and even cooking.
 Smaller cut sized potatoes will cook faster.

 - Do not overcook the potatoes.
 We are not making potato soup.
 It’s simple!

 - Season the water!
 Potatoes and pasta are the same.
 They need to be seasoned while they are cooking.

 Four ingredients will make your mashed potatoes recipe creamy.
 They are heavy cream or whole milk, butter, sour cream, and cream cheese.